Cryptonomic/Conseil/README.md

 To clean and restart the db from scratch, simply remove all `pgdata` content while the container is _not running_.

+### Running in production

+Build Conseil as a fat JAR file using the 'Package' step above.

+Run this command using a script or as part of a service definition:

+`java -Dconfig.file={path to custom config file} -cp {path to fat JAR file} tech.cryptonomic.conseil.Conseil`

+See 'Custom Configurations' section for information about custom config files.

 ### Custom configurations

-It is advisable to run with a custom config file which inherits from the main or the “developer” conf file.
-Here is an example:
+Conseil uses [Typesafe Config](https://github.com/lightbend/config) and [Slick](http://slick.lightbend.com/doc/3.2.0/database.html) for managing its configurations.
+Please ensure you become familiar with both configuration systems before deploying Conseil.
+It is advisable to run with a custom config file which inherits from `src/main/resources/application.conf` for production or `src/main/resources/developer.conf` for local development.

+Here is an example showing a default configuration used with custom database and Tezos node settings:

 ```json
 include "developer"